Viacom looks to U.S. mobile deals as young viewers flee TV

-NEW YORK (Reuters) - Viacom Inc is trying a new tactic in its multi-front effort to win back younger U.S. viewers ditching expensive cable TV packages: seeking deals directly with mobile phone networks.
+NEW YORK (Reuters) - Viacom Inc (VIAB.O) is trying a new tactic in its multi-front effort to win back younger U.S. viewers ditching expensive cable TV packages: seeking deals directly with mobile phone networks.

 Media companies and mobile networks are increasingly dependent on each other for content and distribution.
-AT&T Inc’s pending $85.4 billion purchase of Time Warner Inc, for example, is a means for the No. 2 wireless carrier to own the content that its mobile users want to stream.
+AT&T Inc’s (T.N) pending $85.4 billion purchase of Time Warner Inc (TWX.N), for example, is a means for the No. 2 wireless carrier to own the content that its mobile users want to stream.

 New York-based Viacom already has mobile agreements in other countries.
 Now, it is in talks with U.S. carriers to see if it can execute a similar strategy, Viacom Chief Executive Bob Bakish told Reuters in an exclusive interview recently.